Daveonwave/gym4ReaL/_sources/elevator.md.txt

 # ElevatorEnv

 This document describes the `ElevatorEnv` environment available in the `Gym4ReaL` library to solve an optimal dispatching problem adopting reinforcement learning (RL) techniques.
-This environment is built on the OpenAI [Gymnasium](https://gymnasium.farama.org) interface, enabling efficient training and evaluation of RL agents.
+This environment is built on the [Gymnasium](https://gymnasium.farama.org) interface, enabling efficient training and evaluation of RL agents.

 ## Overview